 If you’re a web developer, a programmer, a graphic designer, or a fundraiser who would like to help out, please contact us.

-If not, you can still help make Tibet on Fire a success by contributing to our online fundraising campaign—by sharing it on social media, by telling your friends and family about it, or by giving to our online fundraising campaign.
+If not, you can still help make Tibet on Fire a success—by sharing our website social media, by telling your friends and family about us, or by making a contribution.

 Thank you for being a part of this!